 A hole in the heart...

 Hello.
 Thanks for stopping by.
-This post is not a particularly eloquent (or interesting!) piece of writing but I wanted to share Noa’s cardiology journey on the off chance it helps someone in the future and also to spread awareness of Congenital Heart Disease.
+I wanted to share Noa’s cardiology journey on the off chance it helps someone in the future and also to spread awareness of Congenital Heart Disease.
 I know that in the future Noa will have a lot of questions and so I also wanted a record of how it all went down.
 At the bottom of this blog you’ll find some more general information about CHD, useful links and resources.

 Here's our story...